 While the role of a financial adviser in an M&A sell side process described throughout this section is based on a typical sale auction process commonly used when selling a company, many M&A deals get done through processes that for different reasons differ from what we have laid out here.
 One of the most relevant pieces of advice a client will get from its financial advisers is precisely how to tailor a sale process to attend to the specific shareholders’ objectives, the universe of potential buyers, the timing to get a deal done, among other decisive factors where the advisers bring their expertise to the table to provide unique context and tailored advice to every client.

-See Chapter 11, ‘Preliminary Legal Documents in M&A Transactions’.
+See Chapter 14 of this guide, ‘Preliminary Legal Documents in M&A Transactions’.

 Other valuation techniques commonly used when valuing companies include relative valuation based on comparable public companies trading multiples and comparable precedent transactions multiples.

 For transactions with all or part of the consideration payable in stock of the buyer or its affiliates, the role of the investment banker is significantly enhanced, including to ensure that the valuation of the issuer is appropriately measured against the valuation of the target.
 That includes a significant reverse due diligence exercise (unless the issuer is publicly traded).